Are conversion kits worth the price?

 Forbes spoke to Richard Hemington, managing director of Pinarello’s dealer-direct UK firm about the dangers of e-bike conversion kits such as these.

 “This highlights the risk of poor quality aftermarket kits that may be available to fit to any bicycle,” said Hemington.

 “Performance will be poor and clearly from this, the safety is terrible”.

 Significant risks like this can arise from using electric bike conversion kits.
 If the bike is not designed specifically to house and protect a battery, that battery is immediately at risk and can cause incidents like this.
 In the United States in 2018, a man burnt his entire house down while assembling a conversion kit on his e-bike.
 In London in 2017, a man’s converted e-bike spontaneously caught fire and exploded on the street, sending shrapnel flying through the air for half an hour while it burned.

 Weight distribution and a sudden increase in average speed are other issues that can arise with conversion kits.
 Regular bikes that are later converted to e-bikes are not designed to evenly distribute and handle the weight they add.
-Nor are they build for the speed that they will now be going on a regular basis.
+Nor are they built for the speed that they will now be going on a regular basis.
 This makes riding the bike harder and more dangerous, while also putting more pressure and weight on fragile parts of the bike, such as the fork, wheels and brakes.

 Long term battery performance can also be an issue.
 If the battery isn’t well integrated into the frame, as is common with conversions, the battery can be exposed to too much direct sunlight and heat.
 This can cause the bike to become unsafe, particularly while in use.